rydmike/flex_color_scheme/README.md

 The Material Guide briefly mentions
 [color branded surfaces](https://material.io/design/color/dark-theme.html#properties).
-In the next version Material Design, called Material Yoo, color branded surface is used extensively.
+In the next version of Material Design called **MaterialYou**, color branded surfaces are used extensively.
 With **FlexColorScheme** you can easily create such primary color branded themes.
 This is done by using the four built-in strengths for blending in primary color into surface and background colors.
 Color branding of the scaffold background color,